 It doesn’t matter how awesome you are.
 It doesn’t matter how amazing your work.
 It doesn’t matter if you delivered on time and under budget.
-It doesn’t matter whether you have bad breath or good breath.
 There is one reality that will never die: Some clients just aren’t happy.
-You’re going to face them.
-They’re going to exist.
-And you’re going to have to deal with them.

 Will you turn every Grinch client into a Pollyanna?
 No. But can you foster more goodwill, encourage longer-term clients, and maybe even cultivate a better approach towards business?
 I think so.

 Say nothing.
 Just listen.

 One of the most important things to say is nothing at all.
 Listening to the client’s complaints is powerfully therapeutic for the client.

 I have seen this technique work like magic.
 I recall one conversation with a client who was angry with us.
 He was threatening legal action and Better Business Bureau complaints.

 I knew he had a laundry list of complaints, so I was determined to hear him out.
 When he finished venting about one issue, I asked him, “Anything else?”
 More venting.
 “Is there anything else?”
 Venting.
 “Anything else?”
 Yet more venting.

 After about 30 minutes of this, he was vented out.
 The catharsis of getting it all off his chest was just what he needed, apparently.
 After it was all spent, he was really easy to get along with.
 The conversation went beautifully.

 I think he just needed to let loose.
 Listening to his tirade wasn’t comfortable, but once he finished, we got along great.